-Iterative compression is based on the principle that a network can better adapt to structural changes if those changes are introduced gradually rather than all at once.
-Instead of applying a strong compression operation in a single step, iterative techniques apply small, incremental modifications, allowing the model to retrain and recover at each stage.
+Iterative compression is based on the principle that a network can better adapt to structural changes when they are introduced gradually rather than all at once.
+Instead of applying a single, strong compression operation, iterative techniques apply small, incremental modifications, allowing the model to retrain and recover at each stage.
 This incremental process enables the network to redistribute important information across the remaining parameters, effectively maintaining its representational power despite progressive simplifications.

-The literature on iterative compression provides examples with most of the compression techniques, such as pruning, quantization, and low-rank decomposition.
+The literature on iterative compression provides examples that work with most compression techniques, such as pruning, quantization, and LRD.
 Iterative pruning gradually removes the least important weights, inserting retraining phases between two subsequent pruning steps to recover the lost performance~\cite{tanakaPruningNeuralNetworks2020, gordienkoAdaptiveIterativePruning2019, tanDropNetReducingNeural2020}.
-As an example, in~\cite{panProgressiveChannelShrinkingNetwork2024} authors propose an approach that iteratively updates channel importance estimates through an affine combination during training, gradually identifying and pruning redundant channels in a stable manner.
+For example, in~\cite{panProgressiveChannelShrinkingNetwork2024}, the authors propose an approach that iteratively updates channel importance estimates via an affine combination during training, gradually identifying and pruning redundant channels in a stable manner.
 In another work~\cite{tianHigherRanksAdversarial2023}, authors introduce Rank-based PruninG (RPG), an iterative weight pruning method guided by a rank-based objective that encourages higher matrix ranks for weights.
 It involves alternating phases in which interconnections are removed and in which are reintroduced, updating masks based on weight importance and gradients, and fine-tuning the sparse model.